Afterlife of Promotional Products

 The afterlife of promotional products is the final step in the process.
 Buying quality promotional products will ensure your brand is seen for a longer period of time, and accepting quality products helps reduce the need for cheaper material.
 If it’s of quality or tells a great story, then people will want to keep it for years to come.
 After all, this is what promotional products are about!

 For more information on Reducing Tradeshow Waste, check out the article here.

-Alyson Hills-Martin is the Marketing Specialist for Higher Promos.
-She received her Bachelor’s degree in Communications from Weber State University in 2013, and joined Higher Promos in 2018.
-Alyson understands the importance of sustainability around promotional products and spends her free time traveling, hiking, and camping with her fiancé.
+Alyson Hills-Martin is the Marketing Manager for Higher Promos.
+She received her Bachelor’s degree in Communications from Weber State University and has been with the company since 2018.
+Alyson understands the importance of sustainability around promotional products and spends her free time traveling, hiking, and camping with her husband.